anuraagbarde/LLD-Template-Typescript/readme.md

 2. Should be playable by 2 users
 3. Should be able to play a valid move
 4. Should be able to restart the game
-5. Should be able to undo the previous move by a user
-6. Should be able to tell if the game is over and the winner
+5. Should be able to tell if the game is over and the winner
+6. Should be able to undo the previous move by a user

+7. Keep count of user wins -> can be optional

 ## Non functional requirements

-1. Keep count of user wins
-2. Leaderboard
+1. Leaderboard
-3. Comments
+2. Comments
-4. Analytics
+3. Analytics
-5. User guide on next move / Game analysis
+4. User guide on next move / Game analysis
-6. Multiple viewership?
+5. Multiple viewership?
-7. Multiple players?
+6. Multiple players?

 ## Bottom up approach